Cathay Pacific A350 Premium Economy: What You Actually Get

 • Wi-Fi connectivity

 Premium Economy occupies a meaningful middle ground.
-It’s not business class, but it’s significantly better than economy for a fraction of the price difference.
-For long-haul flights where comfort directly affects how you feel at your destination, Cathay Pacific’s A350 Premium Economy delivers real value.
+Not business class, but significantly better than economy for a fraction of the price difference.
+For long-haul flights where how you feel on arrival actually matters, Cathay Pacific’s A350 Premium Economy delivers real value at a price that can make sense.

 Related Articles